 In local authority managed homes, the authority must charge the full cost of providing the accommodation - the "standard rate".
-Where the local authority is satisfied that a resident is unable to pay the standard rate, it must assess his or her ability to pay and, on the basis of that assessment, decide the lower amount which should be paid.
+Where the local authority is satisfied that a resident is unable to pay the standard rate, it must assess their ability to pay and, on the basis of that assessment, decide the lower amount which should be paid.